exadel-inc/esl/src/modules/esl-event-listener/README.md

 All the inheritors of `ESLBaseElement` and `ESLMixinElement` automatically subscribe to all declared auto-subscribable descriptors of their prototype chain.

-All the inheritors of `ESLBaseElement` and `ESLMixinElement` unsubscribe all own listeners attached via ESL automatically on `disconnectedCallback`.
+They also unsubscribe all own listeners attached via ESL automatically on `disconnectedCallback`.

-The following short snippet of code describes a listener that will automatically subscribe and unsubscribe on connected/disconnected callback inside `ESLBaseElement` or `ESLMixinElement`:
+The following short snippet of code describes a listener that will automatically subscribe and unsubscribe on connected/disconnected callback inside `ESLBaseElement`:
  ```typescript
 class MyEl extends ESLBaseElement {
   // connectedCallback() {